prefix-dev/rattler-build/docs/tutorials/rust.md

 build:
   script:
-    # Since Rust binaries are statically linked we should record all the licenses
+    # we bundle all the licenses of the dependencies into a THIRDPARTY.yml file and include it in the package
     - cargo-bundle-licenses --format yaml --output ${SRC_DIR}/THIRDPARTY.yml
     - $BUILD_PREFIX/bin/cargo install --locked --bins --root ${PREFIX} --path .